 - 8.1.
-The Advisory Committee on Ethics (ACE): This committee has a threefold responsibility: - 8.1.1.
+The Advisory Committee on Ethics (ACE)5: This committee has a threefold responsibility: - 8.1.1.
 It provides knowledgeable advice to the DVC-R&PGA on all matters related to maintaining ethical standards for research and scholarly endeavour at Wits.
 The ACE reports to the Senate Graduates Committee for student related matters and to the URC for research related matters or both when student related matters cannot be separated from research matters. - 8.1.2.
 It considers and pronounces on appeals raised against the decisions of the Research Ethics Committees brought by aggrieved staff, students, researchers, or external parties; and - 8.1.3.
 When requested it will provide support for the Research Ethics Committees in the form of providing scholarly, legal and philosophical inputs into their deliberations. - 8.1.4.
-The ACE is normally constituted with a suitably qualified lawyer; philosopher; bioethicist; sociologist; a representative from one of the humanities; the Head of the Research Integrity Office; and one external person and the DVC-R&PGA who chairs the ACE or his/her delegated representative.
-Decisions should preferably be made on the basis of consensus but where this is not possible they will be based on a simple majority of the quorum (75% of membership).
+The ACE is normally constituted with five people including the Chair.
+The DVC-R&PGA or his/her delegated representative will chair the ACE meetings.
+It must include the Head of the Wits Research Integrity Office and one external person.
+The remaining two seats will be filled by people drawn from one or more of these backgrounds: law, philosophy, bioethics or sociology.
+Decisions should preferably be made on the basis of consensus but where this is not possible they will be based on a simple majority of the quorum (75% of membership, 4 members).
 The Chair can break deadlocks with a casting vote.
-The ACE will meet quarterly or as necessary with special meetings called by the Chair giving members a notice period of at least five working days. - 8.2.
-Research Ethics Committees: Four independent Research Ethics Committees are responsible for the review of the ethical considerations related to institutional and external research involving the Wits research community.
+The ACE will meet annually or as necessary with special meetings called by the Chair giving members a notice period of at least five working days. - 8.2.
+Research Ethics Committees: Currently four independent Research Ethics Committees are responsible for the review of the ethical considerations related to institutional and external research involving the Wits research community.
 The committees and their sub-committees are listed below: - 8.2.1.
 Human Research Ethics Committee (HREC) focused on 'Medical' matters (HREC-M) assumes responsibility for the review of the ethical considerations related to medical processes-including basic scientific research of human anatomy, physiology and pathologies and clinical research and clinical trials-which investigate human participants including vulnerable groups.
 The HREC-M has one sub-committee, namely: - 8.2.1.1.
-The Biobanks Ethics Committee (BEC) that considers the ethical principles of storing biological samples and associated biological data sourced from human participants; and the ethical principles of sharing of biological samples and biomedical data for collaborative research; - 8.2.2.
-Human Research Ethics Committee (HREC) focused on 'Non-Medical' matters (HREC-NM) assumes responsibility for the review of the ethical considerations related to research involving human participants in all nonmedical situations, more specifically in research in social, behavioural, economic and educational situations.
-As an illustrative example, research conducted in government and a non-governmental medical facility that does not involve in-patients should be referred to the HREC-NM.
-HREC-NM has several sub-committees, which may change from time to time, namely:
+The Biobanks Ethics Committee (BEC) that considers the ethical principles of storing biological samples and associated biological data sourced from human participants; and the ethical principles of sharing of biological samples and biomedical data for collaborative research;